Welcome to Stormvogel!

 To suggest a feature or report a bug, simply create an issue on Github.
 If you would like to contribute to the project yourself, you can always create a pull request or join our public Discord server.

-Stormvogel was developed at Radboud University Nijmegen in 2024-2025 by Linus Heck, Pim Leerkes and Ivo Melse under the supervision of Sebastian Junges and Matthias Volk.
-We would like to thank the Dutch Research Council (NWO) for providing funding for the project.
+Stormvogel was developed at the Radboud University in 2024-2025 by Linus Heck, Pim Leerkes and Ivo Melse under the supervision of Sebastian Junges (Radboud) and Matthias Volk (Eindhoven University of Technology).
+We would like to thank the Dutch Research Council (NWO) for providing funding for the project via the NWO Open Science Fund Grant StormAE.

 Good luck using stormvogel!
 And if you ever get bored or frustrated, the bird is here to cheer you up!
 (This bird is in fact a singleton DTMC)